baoyunqing/Semi-Supervised-Cross-Modal-Salient-Object-Detection-with-U-Structure-Networks/README.md

 python test.py

-I will release all the codes after the paper is published
+I will release all the codes and datasets after the paper is published